 Don’t think I haven’t noticed.
 Some of you are very interested in articles on provings, and some of you avoid them like the plague.
 It would be easy enough to blame it all on students who don’t want to read lengthy shopping lists of gory symptoms – but many, if not most practitioners don’t read provings either.

 This is a pity.
 Homoeopathy is a system of healing with some certainties and some unknowns.
 The patients generously provide us with most of the unknowns.
 We don’t know how sensitive they are to remedies when we start out.
 We don’t know if there’s something they haven’t told us (hint: there usually is).
 We don’t know if there’s something they told us which is deliberately or unintentionally incorrect.
 And that’s before we get started on case-taking centred around airplane style “chicken or beef” food inquisitions.
 The central certainty we do have in homoeopathy is that substances that cause symptoms in the sick can heal similar symptoms in the healthy.
-And we can find out what symptoms these substances cause in the sick.
+And we can find out what symptoms these substances cause in the healthy.